 A published author, Anna has written the Eco-Leadership column for Greenbiz.com since 2009 and has contributed to The Guardian, Al Jazeera English, HuffPost, The Christian Science Monitor, and The Dallas Morning News.
 She is a Public Voices Fellow at the OpEd Project and a Fellow at the Hunt Institute for Engineering & Humanity at SMU.
 She also serves on the boards of the American Women’s Financial Education Foundation, the Little Things Matter Foundation, and Green Source DFW, which awarded her a Sustainable Leadership Award in 2016.

-Anna holds a BA in Government from the University of Texas at Austin and an MA in Communication from Johns Hopkins University.
-She lives with her family in one of the first residences in Dallas to earn a Platinum LEED-certified rating from the U.S. Green Building Council.
+Anna holds an M.A. in Communication from Johns Hopkins University and a B.A. in Government from the University of Texas at Austin.
+She lives with her family in one of the first homes in Dallas to earn a Platinum LEED certification from the U.S. Green Building Council.

 To read more about the Hunt Institute’s work to develop future-focused solutions to some of the world’s biggest problems, please click here.
 For the latest news on the Hunt Institute, follow our social media accounts on LinkedIn, Facebook, and Instagram.
 We invite you to listen to our Podcast called Sages & Seekers.
 If you are considering engaging with the institute, you can donate, or sign-up for our newsletter by emailing firstname.lastname@example.org.